sciZer0/7/v/README.md

 <b>About a New Blockchain</b>

-This paper proposes an idea of a new layer 1 blockchain which from day one is simultaneously:
+This paper proposes an idea of a new, layer 1, DAO-style blockchain which from day one is simultaneously:

 * extremely-decentralized
 * extremely-democratic